 Why is xylitol bad for dogs?

-Xylitol causes two problems for a dog’s system: hypoglycemia and liver disease in dogs.
+Dogs ingesting xylitol face two major concerns: hypoglycemia and liver disease in dogs.
 Let’s take a look at each problem to answer the questions, “what does xylitol do to dogs” and “why is xylitol toxic to dogs.”

 Hypoglycemia